bluddy/dosbox-staging/progress.ai.md

 ## Progress on Untangling the .h Mess

+### Basic Rules
+- Build with meson
+- Avoid touching libglad if you can - it's a mountain of trouble.
+Keep opengl and glad as is.

 ### Initial Analysis
 - Identified `dosbox.h` as a central, problematic header due to its extensive inclusions.
 - Found 81 C++ files directly including `dosbox.h`.